Which is Over Priced? Oil or Gold?

 Assume for a moment that an ounce of gold is exactly $1000 and a barrel of oil is $100.
 Lets look at how many barrels of oil an ounce of gold would buy.
 So we are looking at barrels per ounce of Gold.
 So if Gold is at $1000 /oz and Oil costs $100 per barrel it is obvious that one ounce of gold would buy 10 barrels of oil, right?
 1000/100 = 10

-Note: Many economists measure it the other way around, but barrels per ounce makes sense if you think of gold as money.
-Plus if you do it the other way around the numbers come out messier i.e. as a fraction.
+Note: Many economists measure it the other way around, but I prefer barrels per ounce because if you do it the other way around the numbers come out messier i.e. as a fraction.

 And if several years ago, gold was at $500 an ounce and oil was at $50 the ratio would be the same.
 So we need to look at the historical ratio and see what a reasonable number of barrels per ounce is.
 (Another way to look at it would be in ounces of Gold per hundred barrels of oil.)